IU-PR/Capstone_project/content/docs/2025/Metalytics/week1.md

 ### Initial scope

 MVP includes:
-- Price prediction for simple and stable for analysing and prediction *gold*.
+- Price prediction for simple and stable metal (*gold*) to start with
 - Static frontend with data visualization.
 - Backend with baseline ML models